- Hilton Garden Inn Wildwood

 - 16 SEUs / 16 PDUs

-- This class fulfills the 2-day, Advanced Education component of the CAL II program.
+- This class fulfills the two-day, Advanced Education component of the CAL II program

 Cancellation Policy: In order to receive a refund you must notify us no later than 10 business days prior to the class start date.
-Cancellation requests received after the 10 day window will be issued a credit that can be applied towards a future class within the next 12 months.
+Cancellation requests received after the 10 day window will be issued a credit that can be applied towards a future class within the next 12 months and are subject to a $150 transfer fee.

 Privacy Notice: We may on some occasions share your email address with a limited number of our trusted partners.
 We do not sell your personal information and we treat your privacy with the utmost regard.
 Please contact us at firstname.lastname@example.org if you have any concerns.